-Sir Gooney's fun center is open seven days a week, but the fun fair rides only operate at weekends at this time of year.
+Sir Goony's Fun Zone is open seven days a week, but the fun fair rides only operate at weekends at this time of year.
 Nevertheless this did not stop George, who used his good old fashioned English charm to persuade the staff to run the Comet (#1180) for us anyway.
 Needless to say the coaster immediately shot into both our top ten lists, only to be displaced an hour later by the ride at our next stop.

-...third Minor Mike (#1181) of the trip.
+Zuma Knoxville featured the third Minor Mike (#1181) of our trip.
 If asked to rate coasters based on sheer enjoyment value our single ride here would have to rank as one of the best ever.
 The main reason was the clientele; our train was shared with three children and four teenagers.
 The latter group were clearly not coaster enthusiasts, but they were determined to be as childish as possible and to have a good time doing it.
 No kiddie coaster lift mechanism has ever had to work as hard.
 Nevertheless, the train duly made it to the top of the five foot hill allowing gravity to take over.

 After two ridiculously small coasters it was almost a relief to ride the Speedway Draft (#1182).
 Though still a family coaster this model was tall enough to actually generate some forces in its single downward helix, which made for a nice end to the day.